Microlensing of long-duration gravitational wave signals originating from Galactic sources: Acknowledgments

 \section{Acknowledgments}

-SS would like to thank Mirosław Giersz for the discussions on IMBH and Cluster, Andrzej Królak for his inputs on the Time-Domain F-statistic discussion on the lensing signal, and Andrew Miller for his insights on PBH, Weronika Narloch and Sarang Shashikant Shah regarding EM-GL data analysis.
+SS would like to thank Mirosław Giersz for the discussions on IMBH and Cluster, Andrzej Królak for his inputs on the Time-Domain F-statistic discussion on the lensing signal, and Andrew Miller for his insights on PBH, Weronika Narloch and Sarang Shashikant Shah discussion on EM-GL data analysis.
+Michał Małkowski for preliminary studies on parameter estimation methods.
 SS and SH express gratitude to the Erwin Schrödinger International Institute for Mathematics and Physics (ESI) and the organizers of the workshop ``Lensing and Wave Optics in Strong Gravity'', where part of the long duration strong lensing discussion was carried out with Johan Samsing, Miguel Zumalacárregui, Mikołaj Korzyński and Helena Ubach.
 The authors would like to thank Aditya kumar sharma for his comments on it.
 We acknowledge the support from the Polish National Science Centre through the grants no. 2021/43/B/ST9/01714 and 2023/49/B/ST9/02777, and from the Nicolaus Copernicus Astronomical Center (CAMK PAN) through access to the computing cluster.
 Authors thank the {\LaTeX} community. \begin{appendix}